 LocatedDCsCache: A cache containing a set of previously located DCs.
 The fields of the cache are implementation-specific but are required to contain enough information to be able to respond correctly to a DC locator request.
 Any cache implementation MUST be able to return the set of cache results given a domain name.
-The results are equivalent to the timestamp indicates the last communication with the indicated machine in order to facilitate periodic liveliness tests with the cached DC (see section 3.5.4.3.1).
+The results are equivalent to the DOMAIN_CONTROLLER_INFOW structure (section 2.2.1.2.1).
+Also, each entry maintains, and returns with any cache lookup, two timestamps.
+The first timestamp indicates when the entry was created so that age checks can be performed to invalidate stale cache entries.
+The second timestamp indicates the last communication with the indicated machine in order to facilitate periodic liveliness tests with the cached DC (see section 3.5.4.3.1).